segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

 npm install chart.js
 npm install bootstrap
 ```
+## Add scripts
-To make use of the charting framework we need to add the following script to the 'build' in the angular.jsonfile.
+To make use of the charting framework we need to add the following script to the 'build' in the ```angular.json``` file.
 This will ensure scripts are added where required to the HTML body.
-You can see in build: { } object; you just need to add this script:
+We are going to add the Chart.js framework globally so it will be available to every component in your application.
+You can see in ```build: { }``` object; you just need to add this script:
 ```
 "scripts": ["node_modules/chart.js/dist/Chart.js"]
 ```
-We are making use of Bootstrap, so add the following line to styles.css:
+We are making use of Bootstrap for styling, so add the following line to ```styles.css```:
 ```
 @import '~bootstrap/dist/css/bootstrap.min.css';
 ```
+If you've not used Bootstrap before it's not difficult to pick up.
+It's a great tool for styling and whoever in your team is responsible for the design of your application should probably use Bootstrap elements as a basis.
-## Create a menu component
+## Create a menu

-Edit the boilerplate HTML in app.component.html
+To enable us to navigate through our application lets start by creating a very simple navigation which needs to be applied to all pages.
+We therefore add it to our app component which will be loaded as our root class.
+Edit the boilerplate HTML in ```app.component.html```:
 ```
 <div class="container">
   <ul class="nav nav-tabs">